Developer(s) – Housemarque & Climax Studios

 As I said before, Dead Nation represents an imbalance of gameplay over scare tactics, and as a result, the overall plot of the story has suffered pretty badly.
 The player has a choice of two characters; Jack McCready and Scarlett Blake.
 Basically, the story involves either one of these two characters fighting for survival amidst a zombie apocalypse.
 It does develop into something slightly more than that, but nothing overly exciting or engrossing.
 The plot is pretty stereotypical of any generic zombie film, and in this respect at least; the game does lack that level of flair or substance.
 The voice acting is all right for the most part, but there were some lines I had trouble taking seriously.
 There’s not much I can say about the story other than this, but I guess at least it’s not as much of a catastrophe as House of the Dead 2 was.

 Originality – 6/10

 I think that although this game has a fair level of uniqueness in terms of both gameplay and controls, it’s pretty unoriginal in both the scare tactics that are employed throughout, involving mostly cheap jump scares and buckets of blood, and it’s lack of innovation in effective storytelling.
-I think it would have better to ultimately scrap any trace of a story, but the fact of the matter is that there is a story; but it’s just unfortunately not very good the way I see it.
+I think it would have better to ultimately scrap any trace of a story, but the fact of the matter is that there is a story, but it’s just unfortunately not very good the way I see it.

 To sum this game up, it’s enjoyable to play, as well as having a surprising amount of replay value, but I felt as if it could have done with a bit of an extra push.
-But I think if Housemarque continue to improve like they seemingly have done, they could potentially go much further as a development company.
+But I think if Housemarque continues to improve like they seemingly have done, they could potentially go much further as a development company.
 The prospects are certainly there.